Has-if36/BITI3533-AIPM-HandSignLangAndroid/README.md

 Team Members | Role | Resposibilities
 --- | --- | ---
 Ahmad Syazani Aniq | Project Manager | Oveseer the whole project development.
 Will allocate the tasks to all the members.
-Hasif Bin Mohamad Noh | Programmer | Program the mobile-based app and the system modules.
+Hasif Bin Mohamad Noh | Implementation Manager | Program the mobile-based app and the system modules.
-Muhammad Naqib Hakimi Bin Hakmal | Human Resource | Plan the tasks and works that given to the members.
-Estimate the development cost.
+Muhammad Naqib Hakimi Bin Hakmal | Project Scheduler | Plan the tasks and works that given to the members.
-Aiman Faris Bin Mazri | Designer | Design the whole app's interfaces and gui
+Aiman Faris Bin Mazri | Administrative Manager | Estimate the cost budget for the project.
+Provide reports.

 <p align="center">
   <em>Table B.2: Team Responsibility</em>